 Hummingbird feeders are the alternative to using natural sources (ie. flowers) for feeding your hummingbirds.

 To make sure the hummers notice your feeder, be sure to buy a red one.

 If you are going to use feeders, there are some things you need to know:

-4. Make sure to clean the feeder every 2 to 5 days.
-You don’t want the sugar solution to go bad and make the birds sick.
-This also means the feeder(s) should be hung in a location that is easy to get to…and that you buy one which is easy to clean.
+- Make sure to clean the feeder every 2 to 5 days.
+Otherwise, the sugar solution will go bad and make the birds sick.
+This also means the feeder(s) should be hung in a location that is easy to get to…and that you should buy one which is easy to clean.

-5. Hummingbirds can be very territorial, with one male keeping all of the other hummingbirds away from “his” feeder.
-To prevent that, you might want to consider putting up 3 or more feeders…that way there’s no way one bird could protect all of them.
+- Hummingbirds can be very territorial, with one male keeping all of the other hummingbirds away from “his” feeder.
+To prevent that, consider putting up 3 or more feeders…there’s no way one bird could protect all of them.

 Hopefully you can use these tips to start attracting hummingbirds to your own garden!

 - Hummingbird Plants: 25+ Of The Best Flowers That Hummingbirds Love

 - Full Sun Perennials: 10 Beautiful Low Maintenance Plants That Thrive In The Sun

 - Easy Ways To Add Water To Your Garden